zac7777/Entropy/Entropy/Classes/Duellist.md

 ###### Pathway bonuses

 Quickdraw gunslinger:
-- *Successive force:* after landing 4 hits on a creature in one turn, they will be knocked back 2m * Power
+- *Successive force:* after landing 4 hits on a creature in one turn, they will be given knockback of 2m * Insight
 - *Mag dump:* 5 AP, you fire all of the cartridges currently loaded in one of your firearms in quick succession, these attacks may only target one creature all together, they gain +30 accuracy, and cannot critically hit

 Maelstrom of magic:
--
+- *Rising power:* your spells each have an additional minimum equal to have the number of spells you have cast this turn (your first two spells get no bonus, the next two get +1 and so on)

 Blade wielder:
 -